Operating modes (in order of use):

 ***** QSL *****

 Please note: I am no longer logging using the QRZ.com log.
-I will frequently check it for those needing confirmation on QRZ.com.
-The reason for the change is my implementation of HRD.
+Because of recent "improvements"/changes (February 2014) to the QRZ logging system I can no longer verify QSOs in the QRZ Log.
 I still use and financially support QRZ.com and will continue to do so.

 QSOs are uploaded to LoTW (generally the same day). eQSLs are automatically uploaded at the end of each QSO.